Cli98/DMNet/README.md

 If you are interested to see more details, please feel free to check the [paper](https://openaccess.thecvf.com/content_CVPRW_2020/papers/w11/Li_Density_Map_Guided_Object_Detection_in_Aerial_Images_CVPRW_2020_paper.pdf) for more details.

-If you have any questions, feel free to contact me via lcltopismine3@163.com or add my wechat (hichanglin)
+If you have any questions, feel free to contact me via lcltopismine3@163.com for in-time response.

 ## Demo